-For purposes of comparing our executive compensation program with market practices, our compensation committee, with the assistance of its independent compensation consultant, reviews executive compensation benchmarks from a peer group of publicly-traded companies, which we refer to as the "Avid Peer Group."
+For purposes of comparing our executive compensation program with market practices, our compensation committee, with the assistance of its independent compensation consultant, reviews executive compensation benchmarks from a peer group of publicly-traded companies, which we refer to as the "Avid Peer Group" for the given year.

 Our compensation committee reviews the companies in the Avid Peer Group annually to confirm that they remain appropriate benchmarks.
-During its annual review, the compensation committee seeks, when practical, to maintain consistency in the peer group from year to year.
-In 2020, the compensation committee, with the assistance of Pearl Meyer, analyzed each company in the peer group to ensure that it still generally fits our selection criteria and that the peer group's financial summary statistics are generally aligned with our current size operating profile and business focus.
+During its annual review, the compensation committee seeks, when practical, to maintain consistency in the Avid Peer Group from year to year.
+In setting 2021 target compensation levels, the compensation committee, with the assistance of Pearl Meyer, analyzed each company in the Avid Peer Group to ensure that it still generally fits our selection criteria and that the Avid Peer Group's financial summary statistics are generally aligned with our current size operating profile and business focus.
 In recognition of the company's current annual revenue and valuation, we focused on companies offering comparable services, products, and product complexity, of a comparable size with respect to revenue (approximately 1/3rd to 3 times that of our company), with market capitalization generally less than \$2.0 billion, and of comparable ownership structure.
-As a result of its review of the Avid Peer Group in 2020, the compensation committee removed Carbonite, Inc. and Monotype Imaging Holdings, Inc., which were both acquired, and added A10 Networks, Inc., Benefitfocus, Inc., CalAmp Corp., Limelight Networks, Inc., Telenav, Inc. and Zix Corporation, leaving a peer group of 18 companies consisting of the following companies:
+The companies comprising the 2021 Avid Peer Group are listed below:

-3D Systems Corporation CalAmp Corp.
-OneSpan Inc. A10 Networks, Inc. Calix, Inc. Progress Software Corporation Altair Engineering Inc. Harmonic Inc. Ribbon Communications Inc. Benefitfocus, Inc. IMAX Corporation Shutterstock, Inc. Box, Inc. Limelight Networks, Inc. Telenav, Inc. Brightcove Inc. MicroStrategy Incorporated Zix Corporation
+3D Systems Corporation Calix, Inc. Ribbon Communications Inc. A10 Networks, Inc. Cerence Inc. Shutterstock, Inc. Altair Engineering Inc. Harmonic Inc. Turtle Beach Corporation Bottomline Technologies, Inc. IMAX Corporation Zix Corporation Box, Inc. OneSpan Inc. Brightcove Inc. Progress Software Corporation